casaluca/SkyMapper/README.md

 Data access
 -------------------------------------------------------
-The catalogue will be soon uploaded on the [SkyMapper](http://skymapper.anu.edu.au/) pages to allow queries.
-For the time being, you can access it in full here, as [fits](https://www.dropbox.com/s/05k6mjeyegy3br6/SMGaia.fits.gz?dl=0) or [csv](https://www.dropbox.com/s/ho75vft5002iyf3/SMGaia.csv.gz?dl=0) file.
+The catalogue will be soon uploaded on the [SkyMapper](http://skymapper.anu.edu.au/) pages to allow queries, and available here, as fits or csv.
+Follow this space, or just drop me an email!
 If you use it, please cite Casagrande et al. (2018).

 The catalogue contains SkyMapper ['object_id'](http://skymapper.anu.edu.au/table-browser/), Gaia ['source_id'](https://gaia.aip.de/metadata/gdr2/gaia_source/), effective temperatures 'Teff', metallicities '[Fe/H]' and their uncertainties 'e_Teff', 'e_[Fe/H]'.